-With 18 years of experience, IETP offers robust social assessment & compliance certification, wide range of capability-building programs, scalable worker wellbeing initiatives, and a one-stop responsible sourcing technology platform.
-We support businesses to measure and achieve their Environment, Social, Governance (ESG) objectives, mitigate labor risks and create better lives for workers.
+With 19 years of experience, IETP offers robust social assessment & compliance certification, wide range of capability-building programs, scalable worker wellbeing initiatives, and a one-stop responsible sourcing technology platform.
+We support businesses to measure and achieve their Environmental, Social, and Governance (ESG) objectives, mitigate labor risks and create better lives for workers.

 Over 1,500 brands, retailers, licensors, as well as 1,000+ manufacturing businesses globally have joined our community of responsible businesses, creating synergies to advance supply chain sustainability.

 Where we work

 In addition to offices in Asia, Europe and North America, we also work with a global network of four independent Social Compliance Audit Companies to implement and expand our program.

 History of the ICTI Ethical Toy Program